winne27/fhem.js/README.md

 Install the package with

-    npm install --unsafe-perm -g fhem.js
+    npm install -g fhem.js

 into directory /usr/lib/node_modules/fhem.js.
 All needed packages like socket.io, socket-auth and forever were automatically installed.
-The option --unsafe-perm supresses a lot of messages produced by socket.io installation.

-Have a look to params.js (there is a symlink in /etc/fhem.js/) of this package.
+Have a look to /etc/fhem.js/params.js.
 Adjust telnet port of fhem if neccessary.
 Optionally set a connection password or set SSL for connections can be done there.

 Now starting the server with